derek-knox/Notes/flux.md

 ### redux-thunk

 *thunk* - a function that returns a function

 An imperative approach that updates redux to understand `dispatch`ed functions as opposed to solely actions.
 Similar to how a `Promise` abstracts async work, so too does a thunk while additionally normalizing sync and async actions.

 ### redux-saga

+*saga* - a generator function that can run indefinitely inside the system

 A declarative approach that abstracts async work by leveraging ES6 generators to make async code look like sync code.
 Unlike the redux-thunk approach, redux-sage better lends itself to testing without mocks.
 A more accurate name for redux-saga could be redux-process-manager.